NLueg/NLueg/README.md

 - **[Pantrist 🛒](https://github.com/Pantrist-dev)**: A pantry and shopping list app built with Ionic, Capacitor, and Angular.
 It features real-time data syncing with Firebase and uses PostgreSQL for more complex queries like recipes.
 The app integrates with microservices implemented in Express or NestJS.
 - **Reparo 🛠️**: An order management tool and app for a local roofer, offering full offline support to complete orders at the client's location without internet.
 It includes a PWA and an iOS application built with Ionic, Capacitor, and Angular.
 The backend is powered by a NestJS API using TypeORM & PostgreSQL.
-- **Microk8s Cluster 🤖**: A fully self-hosted Kubernetes cluster with automated CI/CD pipelines, leveraging GitHub Actions and Helm for all my personal projects and microservices.
+- **Microk8s Cluster 🤖**: A fully self-hosted Kubernetes cluster with automated CI/CD pipelines, leveraging GitHub Actions, Helm and ArgoCD for all my personal projects and microservices.

 ### My Skills 🧠
 |   |   |